AND-STL Executive Committee

 Goals:

-The Recording Secretary shall serve for two years.
-The Recording Secretary shall:
+• Recording Secretary.
+The Recording Secretary serves for two (2) years.
+Functions of the Recording Secretary:

 • Be responsible for taking minutes at each meeting and having the minutes for all proceedings of the Executive Committee and Board meetings recorded in a document to be kept for that purpose; be responsible for making minutes available to the appropriate group.